 The term "RNIC" has been generally accepted by the industry to mean an RDMA-enabled Network Interface Controller for the IP world.
-So to generalize iSER for any RDMA-capable protocol layer, we will introduce a new term known as RDMA-Capable Controller, defined as follows:
+So to generalize iSER for any RDMA-Capable Protocol layer, we will introduce a new term known as RDMA-Capable Controller, defined as follows:

 RDMA-Capable Controller - A network I/O adapter or embedded controller with RDMA functionality.
-E.g., for TCP/IP, this can be an RNIC, and for InfiniBand, this could be a HCA (Host Channel Adapter) or TCA (Target Channel Adapter).
+E.g., for iWARP, this could be an RNIC, and for InfiniBand, this could be a HCA (Host Channel Adapter) or TCA (Target Channel Adapter).